Due to impacts from wildfires, there have been many changes to available Christmas Tree cutting opportunities.

 Visit the Arapaho and Roosevelt National Forests’ Christmas tree page for more information.

+Cut stump at ground level.
 If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.

-Cut the leftover branches from the stump and scatter them or take them home.
+Scatter the leftover branches from the stump and scatter them or take them home.